Ozempic for Weight Loss

 Ozempic is an injectable type 2 diabetes medication taken once a week.
 It has also been shown to effectively help users lose weight.
 Ozempic contains the active ingredient semaglutide.
 This mimics a hormone that tells your brain you feel full, suppressing your appetite.
-Although it is not currently available in the UK for weight loss, there are alternatives, such as Saxenda.
-Saxenda is injected daily, though and contains a different active ingredient.

-Wegovy is a version of Ozempic made for weight loss.
+Ozempic is not currently available in the UK for weight loss but there are alternatives; Wegovy is a version of Ozempic made for weight loss.

 What is Ozempic?